naihloan/ramoneando/docs/drafts-writing/DeMauro,Martin.2019.How-to-make-sense-of-precariousness-BACKUP-2019-08-28.md

 gestures, physiognomies and bodily features of the racialized otherness, the sub-human, the in-human, the beast-like and the zoological.
-Nonetheless, what happens in literature and contemporary art when work and poverty become unrecognizable because the ways in which reality and meaning are produced have been transformed under the neo-liberal landscape?
+Nonetheless, what happens in literature and contemporary art when work and poverty become unrecognizable because the ways in which reality and meaning are produced have been transformed under the neoliberal landscape?
 Unlike the violence that inscribes poverty to radical distance, precarity illuminates physical proximity of the contagious and adjacent that begins to filter and permeate with new ways into the social landscape.
 In other words, if “the poor is always the other; the precarious is, in change, the messenger of new insecurity from which I am not, nor will I ever be, well enough protected” (Giorgi, 2019: 70).